-AEMO maintains a list of large industrial users identified primarily by interrogating AEMO's meter data.
+AEMO maintains a list of LILs identified primarily by interrogating AEMO's meter data and working with transmission network operators and distribution network operators for each region.
 A threshold of demand greater than 10 MW for greater than 10% of the latest financial year is used to identify those loads.
-This threshold aims to capture the most energy intensive consumers.
+This threshold aims to capture the most energy intensive consumers in each region.